 - What is the process of getting the MIFIT set up?
 The MIFIT is designed to be an “add-on” to an existing estate plan.
 That is, your current will or trust will name the MIFIT as either a specific or residuary beneficiary.
 Because the MIFIT can only receive cash, the administration of the balance of your assets must be done in an estate, through a will or through a different trust (i.e., a revocable trust).
 Once your estate plan has been reviewed, we will advise you what changes need to be made to your existing estate plan.
 For most clients, we will not make the changes.
 Rather, you will return to your estate planning attorney to make the changes needed.

 - What documentation do I need at the first meeting?
 Ideally, we will need to see your existing estate planning documents.
 We will also need information about your immediate family, if any, as well as information about the amount of money you intend to fund to the MIFIT.
-The other decisions in the MIFIT include: (1) how much you are willing to distribute annually if your cryopreservation is at risk (this is the only exception to the rule that assets are not distributed during biostasis)?; and (2) who would you like to have serve as the initial trust protectors (these are the people who watch over the trustee and make sure your biostasis is secure)?
+Other issues addressed when considering MIFIT include: (1) how much you are willing to distribute annually if your cryopreservation is at risk (this is the only exception to the rule that assets are not distributed during biostasis); and (2) who you would like to serve as the initial trust protectors (these are the people who watch over the trustee and make sure your biostasis is secure).
 It would also be useful to know if you are anticipating any challenges to your estate plan, such as relatives who are opposed to your being cryopreserved.

 - What happens if I am not revived?
 If revival is not possible, the funds will be distributed in accordance with the terms of the trust.